Rick and Jill opened The Great Western nightclub

 In October 2016 we opened a restaurant in Marlborough.
 Here you can enjoy some of Rick’s most iconic dishes such as Dover sole a la meunière and turbot hollandaise as well as a selection of new dishes including salt pork belly with split pea puree and sauerkraut, and baked guinea fowl with garlic beans and smoked sausage.

 In October 2016, we acquired our first restaurant in London, when after 30 years of trading, the directors who operated The Depot in Barnes decided to retire.
-Overlooking the Thames, we’ll continue to employ the full 40-strong team and will run the restaurant in its current form until the end of the December before a refurbishment in the new year.
+Overlooking the Thames, we continued to employ the full 40-strong team and ran the restaurant as it was until the end of the year, before starting a refurbishment in early 2017.